calmofthestorm/starsector/README.md

 When the `headline-parser` feature flag is enabled (default), headline editing commands become available.
 These commands are built on top of the structural parser, and parse a single headline at a time.
 Each time an accessor is called, we parse the headline and return it.
-To modify a headline property, we parse the headline, change the property, emit the new headline as text, and then replace the text of the section with the headline.
+To modify a headline, we parse the headline, change it, emit the new headline as text, and then replace the text of the section with the headline.

 We choose this approach so that the headline parser does not need to satisfy the identity invariant we provide for the overall file.
-Additionally, headline parsing brings many edge cases that vary between implementations, and even if they were consistent.
+Additionally, headline parsing brings many edge cases that vary between implementations, and even if they were consistent, it would be labor intensive to handle correctly.
 This design means that headlines which client code change will be interpreted and reformatted in a standardized way, but only modified headlines will be affected.

-As a convenience, individual properties may be changed by calling `set_keyword`, `set_priority`, etc on the section.
+As a convenience, individual changes may be made by calling `set_keyword`, `set_priority`, etc on the section.
 It is also possible to get a `Headline` by calling `parse_headline`.
 This is a value type which provides access to the headline properties (including the body text).
 Calling `to_builder` provides a